magarcia/magarcia.io-archived/src/pages/adaptative-media-serving-using-service-workers/index.md

 will replace the quality parameter to the appropriate one based on what the `getMediaQuality` function returns.
-If the quality is `low` is not going to do more requests, but if it changes it will do two requests: one with the `low` quality image when the browsers parses the `img` tag and another one with `medium` or `high` quality when the JavaScript code is executed.
+If the quality is `low` is not going to do more requests, but if it changes it will do two requests: one with the `low` quality image when the browsers parse the `img` tag and another one with `medium` or `high` quality when the JavaScript code is executed.

 This is not ideal but it will improve load times on slow networks.
 But for